bailey27/cppcryptfs/README.md

 You can right click on the mounted drive letter in File Explorer, select "Properties", and change the volume label.
 However, doing so will cause cppcryptfs to re-write gocryptfs.conf when the drive is dismounted.
 This does entail some risk to your gocryptfs.conf.
 Again, it's a good a idea to back up your gocryptfs.conf file somewhere.

+The "Disable named streams" option may be needed if the underlying filesystem (e.g. a Linux filesystem shared via Samba) does not support named streams.  cppcryptfs normally automatically detects (at mount time) if the underlying filesystem supports named streams.
+However, in some configurations, the underlying filesystem is reporting that it supports named streams when it actually does not.
+The developer has tested with Ubuntu 16.04 Samba and does not have this problem.
+This feature was added to help a user who was having this problem with a different Linux version.
+Please see https://github.com/bailey27/cppcryptfs/issues/63 if you are having issues with Samba and would like to retro-actively disable named streams after creating your filesystem.

 Then go to the "Mount" tab and select a drive letter and select the folder you just created the filesystem in.
 Then enter the password and click on the "Mount" button.